After the all seed and seed based diet are excluded

 determined.
 Current literature suggests that it is about 12%.

-Manufacturers of pellets have adjusted protein rates in formulations to reflect this requirement.
+Manufacturers of pellets have now adjusted and lowered protein rates in formulations to reflect this

 Choosing a Diet